It is a classic left-right brawl.

 But the Medicaid tax dollars will be capped.

-Liberals hate that, they want the feds to dictate health insurance costs and who gets it free or subsidized.
+Liberals hate that!
+They hate it!
+They want the feds to dictate health insurance costs and who gets it free or subsidized.

 So that's essentially where we are.

-Today the Congressional Budget Office said that under the Republican plan, the feds will spend about $337 billion dollars less subsidizing healthcare over the next ten years.
+Monday the Congressional Budget Office said that under the Republican plan, the feds will spend about $337 billion dollars less subsidizing health care over the next ten years.

 But about 21 million more Americans will not have health insurance by the year 2020.